esphome/esphome-docs/cookbook/lvgl.rst

 Toggle local light
 ------------------

-If you have a display with GPIO outputs usable with local relays, you can simply create a wall switch for your light.
+If you have a display some local lights configured, you can simply create a wall switch for it.

 .. code-block:: yaml